wgdsu/wgdsu.github.io/_posts/2024-09-20-ResponsibleDataScience.md

 Machine learning models have been around for quite some time and the risks of using these algorithms are well documented.
 Limitations such as interpretability, performance, generalisation and bias all potentially hinder the adoption of ML and lower confidence in the usefulness of these algorithms.
 Good governance aims to identify and address these limitations to ensure that algorithms and their potential uses are well understood, quality is measured and transparent, and that assumptions and issues are well documented.

-3. **Privacy and GDPR Compliance**
+3. **Privacy and UK GDPR Compliance**

-The General Data Protection Regulation (GDPR) has clearly defined expectations around what data can be used and for what purposes.
+The UK General Data Protection Regulation ( UK GDPR) has clearly defined expectations around what data can be used and for what purposes.
 Having the right governance procedure can ensure that data is used in a way that complies with legal requirements and protects the privacy of individuals.
 For organisations, another benefit is that non-compliant actions are mitigated, potentially avoiding financial penalties and upholding the reputation of the organisation.

 4. **Ethics**